-55. Accident Reporting
+56. Accident Reporting and Mechanical Faults

-- 55.1 In accordance with section 50(3) of the Local Government (Miscellaneous Provisions) Act 1976, any accident involving a hackney carriage or private hire vehicle that causes damage materially affecting: - a) the safety, performance or appearance of the vehicle, or - b) the comfort or convenience of the passengers, - 55.2 Must be reported to us as soon as reasonably practicable, and in any case within seventy-two hours of the accident. - 55.3 With the safety of the public being a predominate factor of this Policy, all vehicles involved in an accident, however minor, will be required to obtain our nominated testing facility's approval to continue operating.
-Upon inspection any vehicle that would fail to meet the vehicle testing requirements will be automatically suspended until such time as the vehicle has been re-examined and the necessary approval given. - 55.4 In the case of only cosmetic damage, a timescale for repair will be set by us at the end of which the vehicle must be presented to our nominated inspection facility.
-If the vehicle would not pass a Certificate of Compliance examination, that vehicle cannot continue to operate as a hackney carriage or private hire vehicle until such time as the vehicle would meet the testing requirements. - 55.5 We may suspend the use of a licensed vehicle until it is suitably repaired and conforms to our testing requirements.
+- 56.1 In accordance with section 50(3) of the Local Government (Miscellaneous Provisions) Act 1976, any accident involving a hackney carriage or private hire vehicle that causes damage materially affecting: - a) the safety, performance or appearance of the vehicle, or - b) the comfort or convenience of the passengers, - 56.2 All accidents, or mechanical faults, must be reported to us as soon as reasonably practicable, and in any case within 3 working days. - 56.3 With the safety of the public being a predominate factor of this Policy, all vehicles involved in an accident or having a mechanical fault, however minor, may be required to obtain our nominated testing facility's approval to continue operating.
+Upon inspection any vehicle that would fail to meet the vehicle testing requirements will be automatically suspended until such time as the vehicle has been re-examined and the necessary approval given. - 56.4 In the case of only cosmetic damage, a timescale for repair will be set by us at the end of which the vehicle must be presented to our nominated inspection facility.
+If the vehicle would not pass a Certificate of Compliance examination, that vehicle cannot continue to operate as a hackney carriage or private hire vehicle until such time as the vehicle would meet the testing requirements. - 56.5 We define a "mechanical fault" as fault with the engine, tires, breaks, suspension or any other item that impacts on the safe use of the vehicle. - 56.6 We may suspend the use of a licensed vehicle until it is suitably repaired and conforms to our testing requirements.